-The fact that I’m safe, drinking a great cup of coffee only serves to make me feel more depressed, more helpless.
+The fact that I’m safe, drinking a great and frothy cup of coffee only serves to make me feel more depressed, more helpless.

 And that’s the thing – in the face of all this, we are helpless.
 There is little most of us can do to make any of these situations better.
-It would not help for us to get on a plane to Nepal unless there is a specific skill we can bring.
+It would not help for us or anyone involved to get on a plane to go to the heart of the conflict in Ethiopia..
 When my oldest brother was in Pakistan helping in earthquake relief he told me of a group that sent hundreds of people to Pakistan.
 He said there were around 250 people wandering around the hillside with no language skills, no knowledge of Pakistan, and no knowledge of humanitarian aid.
 It was a disaster, but they all went home with good pictures of the tragedy.

 It’s the book of Kings where I find comfort today.
 For those not familiar, these are books in the Old Testament.
 They are full of blood shed and violence, full of stories of tragedies, full of the sordid tales of leaders and others doing evil things.